metolius25/base64-gui/README.md

 # Base64-GUI

 Simple implementation of a Base64 converter with a graphical interface.
-Needs Pillow library installed.
+(Needs Pillow)

 ## Pillow Installation